CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

 ## Synchronous ingestion

 In this mode, Assemblyline will start the scanning of your file right away and will return you the ID of your submission.
-You will be able to use thid ID to ask the system if the submission is complete and to pull the results when all the services are done reporting results for that submission.
+You will be able to use this ID to ask the system if the submission is complete and to pull the results when all the services are done reporting results for that submission.

-This is more suited for very small volume of files and for manual analysis.
+This is more suited for a very small volume of files and manual analysis.
 Files submitted via the User interface are using the synchronous mode.

 ### Benefits and Drawbacks